robert-godlewski/CODWebsite/README.md

 4. Make a Free Heroku account to push this project online via Comet of Dreams account.

 # Server todos:
-1. Edit the blog database to have a one to many relation where the "one" is the blog post and the "many" are digital reference links like spotify/ images/ videos/ etc.
+1. Edit the blog database to have a many to many relation where blog posts have many digital references (images/ videos/ links/ erc.) and digital references belong to many blog posts. - Blog-CMS app talk to eachother.
 2. Figure out a way to only have an admin delete blog posts and not others.

 # CMS/ Admin Dashboard Plans: - Will need to implement